Are you wondering what legal steps are required to start up your own company?

 Virtual assistance these days is a good option if you are looking for an assistant or a secretary.

-Legal Procedures to Incorporate Your Business
+Legal Procedures to Form or Incorporate Your Company

 - Name: You will need to choose a name for your business.
 You will need to search a database to check if it is free to take or if it’s already used by another business.
 It’s good practice also to check it as a domain name too, and even better to search it as a trademark as well.
 To make sure that you can later protect it as a domain name (if you plan to have a website) and trade or service mark if you are selling a branded product or service.